Immigration health surcharge: Criticism

 There is evidence that the existence of the charging regime deters people from seeking early treatment, and that will incur additional costs, and in the case of infectious conditions, risks to public health.
 Women are thought to be particularly vulnerable as they are excluded from maternity care and have no access to free abortions.

 Schedule 1 of the National Health Service (Charges to Overseas Visitors) Regulations 2015 has a list of infectious conditions in respect of which there are no charges.
 Family planning services, palliative care and services provided for the diagnosis and treatment of sexually transmitted infections are also exempt from charges.

 The surcharge applies to people who are admitted as children and granted limited leave to remain.
 It has been criticised as part of the Home Office hostile environment policy.

-The Royal College of Nursing says that migrants working in the NHS should be exempt from the surcharge because this would help tackle the health service's staffing crisis.
-The surcharge applies to each member of the family, and the college quotes the case of a Kenyan nurse working in Luton, whose children had to return to Kenya because she could not afford to pay £3,600 to ensure that she, her partner and four children could receive NHS care during her three-year stint working in the NHS.
+The Royal College of Nursing said in 2018 that migrants working in the NHS should be exempt from the surcharge because this would help tackle the health service's staffing crisis.
+The surcharge applies to each member of the family, and the college quoted the case of a Kenyan nurse working in Luton, whose children had to return to Kenya because she could not afford to pay £3,600 to ensure that she, her partner and four children could receive NHS care during her three-year stint working in the NHS.

-Immigrants in the UK in most cases already pay taxes.
-Immigrants are in effect paying for the National Health Service twice.

 The Royal College of Physicians, the Royal College of Paediatrics and Child Health, the Royal College of Obstetricians and Gynaecologists and the Faculty of Public Health called for the suspension of all NHS overseas visitor charges in December 2018.
 They said that the regulations were a danger to health because they deterred people with infectious conditions from seeking early treatment, and undermined trust in doctors.

 During the COVID-19 pandemic the Doctors' Association UK called for frontline healthcare workers and their families to be exempted from the Immigration Health Surcharge in recognition of their service to the UK.
 The Labour Party subsequently took up the cause and tabled an amendment to the Immigration Bill at Prime Minister's Questions.
 The Government confirmed that healthcare workers would be exempt from the surcharge in the coming days and later extending this to the dependents of NHS workers.